 Did You Know?

-The film's storyline of a G.I.'s romance with a Canteen girl named Irene was inspired by the song, "I Left My Heart at the Stage Door Canteen", written by Irving Berlin
+This movie's storyline of a GIs romance with a Canteen girl named Irene was inspired by the song, "I Left My Heart at the Stage Door Canteen", written by Irving Berlin

-, and recorded in 1942 by singer Kenny Baker
+, and recorded in 1942 by Kenny Baker

-(who appears in this film).
+(who appeared in this movie).
 The opening lyrics of the song are, "I left my heart at the Stage Door Canteen / I left it there with a girl named Irene."
 See more

 Say, how do you look out of uniform?